 Where we are

 - University of Washington Medical Center (UWMC) is our primary site of care.
-All of our inpatient activity, surgery, outpatient clinic and infusion of chemotherapy is done at the main UWMC campus.
+We offer outpatient cancer care at both the UWMC-Montlake and UWMC-Northwest campuses.
+All of our inpatient activity, surgery and infusion of chemotherapy is done at the main UWMC campus.

 - At Seattle Cancer Care Alliance (SCCA), our services include radiation oncology and infusion-related visits, the Breast and Ovarian Cancer Prevention Clinic, clinical trials, and gynecologic oncology survivorship and wellness visits.